thoas/go-funk/README.rst

 ``go-funk`` has currently an open issue about performance_, don't hesitate to participate in the discussion to enhance the generic helpers implementations.

-Let's stop beating around the bush, a typesafe implementation in pur Go of ``funk.Contains``, let's say for example:
+Let's stop beating around the bush, a typesafe implementation in pure Go of ``funk.Contains``, let's say for example:

 .. code-block:: go